blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-When defined, this function is called after every execution as `afterFn(result, context)` and the return value is then returned as the new `result`.
+When defined, this function is called after traversal as `afterFn(result, context)` and the return value is returned from the search invocation.

 _Examples_:
 <details><summary> <code>['**']</code> <em>(returning count plus context)</em> </summary>